luisibanez/M-Tutorial/source/BasicCodeLifeCycle_Lesson.rst

     mumps -r   test^myprogram

 Ok,
-you many choose to use an editor different from `Vim`_. but... would you be as happy ?
+you may choose to use an editor different from `Vim`_. but... would you be as happy ?

 Next Lesson:  :ref:`operator-precedence-lesson-label`